gaogaotiantian/viztracer/README.md

 #### Cleanup of c Tracer

-The interface for c trace is almost exactly the same as python tracer, except for the fact that c tracer does not support command line run now.
+The interface for c trace is almost exactly the same as python tracer.
 However, to achieve lower overhead, some optimization is applied to c tracer so it will withhold the memory it allocates for future use to reduce the time it calls ```malloc()```.
 If you want the c trace to free all the memory it allocates while collecting trace, use

 ```python
 tracer.cleanup()